 It is an astonishing reality.
 People are hired for their technical skills.
 However, the most valuable part, the part that can problem-solve, innovate, and think creatively is largely underappreciated.
 These are skills, that every human being has in abundance.
 By virtual of being human, they walk in with these basic untapped skills.

-Most organizations believe people development is the acquisition of new technical skills.
+Most businesses believe people development is the acquisition of new technical skills.
 Doctors become better doctors.
 Nurses become better nurses.
 Developers become better developers and skilled trades workers learn new trades.
-However, high-impact organizations are learning something new.
-If they can also develop workers who are stronger, and more self-confident they create massive new value in their people.
+However, high-impact organizations are learning something new about people.
+If they can develop workers who are stronger, more self-confident, and personally empowered, they create better human beings.
+In doing so, they create massive new value in their workforce.
+This additional value gets passed onto their customers.

 These high-impact organizations are intentional about whole person development.
 The following six strategies are from the perspective of individual leaders.
 Which means, of course, that ever leader must know they carry this responsibility.